bradleypeterson/Server_Manager/README.md

 Only students/ groups and the professor associated with the project can view it.
 Students can further edit and delete projects.

 # Troubleshooting
 Occasionally, the django framework does not properly update the models and database when making updates to the Django models.
+The cause is unknown.
 This results in being presented with several error messages such as certain tables (E.G. "group_TestUser) not being found.
 When this happened, there are several workarounds that can be attempted:
-## 1)
+## 1) Specifc App Migrations
-Open the terminal and apply the migration to the specific app, E.G.
+Open the terminal and apply the migrations to a specific app, E.G. "python manage.py makemigrations group".
+This will typically fix the problem where a specific model doesn't get updated with the normal migrations command.
+## 2) Sync Database
+Open the terminal and type "python manage.py migrate --run-syncdb"
+## 3) Delete Database (Loss of user accounts)
+If the above 2 fail, you can try deleting the db.sqlite3 file and repeating steps 1 and 2.
+Please note that this will remove all user accounts from the database.

 # Project Priorities
 ### Tier 1 </br>
 -Fully functional Front End ✓ </br>